-Find out how to build a strong foundation to find a career path you can thrive on as a lawyer or in any other capacity in the legal industry with an informed SWOT analysis.
+Find out how to build a strong foundation to find a career path you can thrive on as a lawyer or in any other capacity in the legal profession with an informed SWOT analysis.

 The difference between working to survive as a lawyer and working to thrive at it is a question of how effectively you’re adapting.
 And as a human, you can always learn to adapt better.
 This post offers the first of five workbooks in our Career Research and Development Series, introduced here.